45 Work, employment and industrial relations policy

 The federal dimension

-After that time, much of the WorkChoices legislation was wound back (especially regarding dismissal and individual contracts), and the Fair Work Act that replaced it has itself been amended several times, albeit in mostly minor ways.
-Regardless, the federal government has largely maintained responsibility for industrial relations.
+After that time, much of the WorkChoices legislation was wound back (especially regarding dismissal and individual contracts), and the Fair Work Act that replaced it has itself been amended several times.
+More recent legislative amendments to the Act have been made through the Respect at Work (2021); Secure Jobs Better Pay (2022); Paid Family and Domestic Leave (2022); Protecting Worker Entitlements (2023), and the Closing Loopholes (2023) and Closing Loopholes No. 2 (2024) amendments.[17]
+As such, the federal government largely maintains responsibility for industrial relations.

 Issues

 We now turn to policy matters that have featured in political debates in recent Australian history.
-These include matters concerning wages policy, collectivism and individualism, union power and industrial conflict.
+These include matters concerning wages policy, pay equity, individualism and collectivism, productivity, flexibility and insecurity, union power and industrial conflict.

 Through the first half of the 20th century, awards became central to setting pay and conditions.
 They provided a framework for employers to adhere to for rewarding employees with wages and conditions of employment in return for their work effort.
 The award system was seen as offering stability to the economy and perhaps restraining strike activity.
 The number of awards grew as they covered an increasing range of industries.
 The number of award conditions contained within awards also grew.
 Furthermore, the government sought to protect local industries and jobs through tariffs and quotas.